NativeScript/docs-v7/docs/core-concepts/angular-data-binding.md

 ## Interpolation

-Angular mustache (`{{ }}`) syntax for binding a.k.a. interpolation is also supported within a NativeScript-Angular application.
+Angular mustache {%raw%}(`{{ }}`){%endraw%} syntax for binding a.k.a. interpolation is also supported within a NativeScript-Angular application.
 It's just another way of one-way binding placed in the middle of a text.

 ```XML
 {%raw%}<Label text='{{model.deliveryHour}}:{{model.deliveryMinute}}'></Label>{%endraw%}